 There’s nothing like enjoying a warm, cozy fire on a cold winter’s day.
-But to keep your home comfortable all winter long, it’s important to consider how your fireplace might be affecting your home’s Indoor Air Quality.
-Fireplaces, as well as wood and gas stoves, release dangerous pollutants into the air, like carbon monoxide, nitrogen dioxide, and other particles.
+But to keep your home comfortable all winter long, it’s important to consider how your gas fireplace might be affecting your home’s Indoor Air Quality.
+Gas fireplaces release dangerous pollutants into the air, like carbon monoxide, nitrogen dioxide, and other particles.

 Choose the Proper Fuel

 Use smaller, dry pieces of wood to ensure a hotter and cleaner burning fire with less smoke.
 NEVER burn wet, treated, or painted wood.

 Open the glass doors, pull aside the screen curtains and place the kindling and wood inside.
 Then open the damper and a window to prevent a smoky room.
 (This may vary based on the construction of your fireplace.)

 Cool the chimney by keeping the glass doors open, but keep the screen closed to prevent sparks from jumping out.
 Make sure the area around the fireplace is clear of anything flammable.

 Never leave a fire unattended when children are in the house.
 Install a safety screen to minimize any chances of burns if you have small children.
 Communicate the dangers of fires and heat as early as possible to your children.